Convex-Dev/payment-pointers/README.md

 Share transfer =   3.195 * 3.096.26 / 1e9 * 50 = 0.2  USD
 ```

-Under foreseen projections, sporadic transaction costs incurred on payment receivers when setting up and managing revenue sharing is negligeable.
+Under foreseen projections, sporadic transaction costs incurred on payment receivers when setting up and managing revenue sharing are negligeable.
 As a matter
 of fact, sharing can be highly granular.
-For instance, creating a dedicated revenue sharing even for a single news article becomes interesting unless the consumer base is
+For instance, creating a dedicated revenue sharing stream even for a single news article becomes interesting unless the consumer base is
 exceptionnally small.
 As a comparison, [Coil](https://coil.com) currently streams payments at a rate of 0.36 USD per hour.

 Even when projecting the absolute worst case scenario, which in reality has no legitimate basis to be predicted, transaction fees remain acceptable.
 For instance, setting